idaholab/moose/modules/optimization/doc/content/getting_started/InvOptTheory.md

 # Inverse Optimization id=sec:invOpt

+This page gives an overview of the inverse optimization capabilities developed in isopod.
+This page is split up into the following sections:

+- [PDE constrained Optimization Theory:](#sec:invOptTheory) Describes the theory for partial differential equation (PDE) constrained optimization
+- [Adjoint Equation and Boundary Conditions:](#sec:adjoint) Derivation of the Adjoint equation using Lagrange multipliers and its boundary conditions.
-This section gives an overview of the inverse optimization capabilities developed in isopod.
-Section [#sec:invOptTheory] describes the theory for partial differential equation (PDE) constrained constrained optimization.
-Gradient terms needed for gradient based optimization are derived in Section [#sec:adjoint] for the adjoint equation and PDE derivatives are given in Section [#sec:PDEDerivs].
-Force and material inversion examples are provided on this [page](#sec:forceInvExample) where PDE constrained optimization is used to parameterize boundary conditions and body loads is provided on this [page](#sec:forceInvExample).
-Material inversion examples are provided on this [page](#sec:forceInvExample) where PDE constrained optimization is used to identify material properties.
+- [Parameter Derivatives of PDE:](#sec:PDEDerivs) Derivatives of the PDE with respect to the optimization parameters for force and material inversion.
+Force inversion examples are provided where PDE constrained optimization is used to parameterize boundary conditions and body loads is provided on this [section](#sec:forceInvExample).
+Material inversion examples are provided on this [section](#sec:forceInvExample) where PDE constrained optimization is used to identify material properties.

-The over all flow of the optimization algorithm implemented in the MOOSE based app isopod is shown in [fig:optCycle].
+The overall flow of the optimization algorithm implemented in the MOOSE based app isopod is shown in [fig:optCycle].
 In this example, the internal heat source, $q_v$, is being parameterized to match the simulated and experimental steady state temperature fields, $\widetilde{T}$ and $T$, respectively.
 Step one of the optimization cycle consists of adjusting the internal heat source, $q_v$.
 In step two, the physics model is solved with the current $q_v$ to obtain a simulated temperature field, $T$.
+Step two is often referred to as the forward solve.
 In step three, the simulated and experimental temperature fields are compared via the objective function, $J$.
 If $J$ is below the user defined threshold, the optimization cycle stops and the best fit parameterization of $q_v$ is found.
 If $J$ is above the user defined threshold, the optimization algorithm determines a new $q_v$ and the process is repeated.
 In the next section, methods for determining the next iteration of the parameterized value, in this case $q_v$, will be presented.
+MOOSE examples using isopod are available on this [page](examples/index.md).

 !media media/fig_optCycle.png
        style=width:80%;margin:auto;padding-top:2.5%;
        id=fig:optCycle
        caption=Optimization cycle example for parameterizaing an internal heat source distribution $q_v$ to match the simulated and experimental temperature field, $T$ and $\widetilde{T}$, respectively.

-[comment]: <> (% ----------------------------------------------------------------------------------------------------------%)
+[comment0]: <> (% ----------------------------------------------------------------------------------------------------------%)

 ## PDE Constrained Inverse Optimization id=sec:invOptTheory